 - Each team will consist of four (4) members.
 Two (2) members will be in the “Chase Vehicle” providing support and assistance for fueling and aiding in any repairs.
 Two (2) members will be navigating in the skiff.
 Teams cannot consist of more than four (4) members.
 The two (2) individuals that are designated for the “Chase Vehicle” may not rotate with the two (2) team members in the skiff.

-- All teams will launch at first light on the morning of Thursday, April 4, 2019, from a TBD location in Pensacola.
+- All teams will launch the evening of, April X, 2019, (TBA) from a TBD location in Pensacola.
 Once all teams are in the water, the start of the Challenge will be signaled and the race will begin.

 - Team members in the skiffs are required to wear personal flotation devices (PFDs) during the entire race.

 - Once the skiff enters the water, it cannot be removed for any reason.
 If repairs need to be made to the skiff, they must be done in the water, at a dock, or on a sandbar.
 If the skiff is loaded on a trailer or removed from the water, the team is disqualified.

 - Each team must have the following items onboard:

 - Emergency Position Indicating Radio Beacon (EPIRB)

 - Each team’s GPS tracker will need to be registered on the FSC website three (3) days prior to the start.
 GPS tracker must be installed on the skiff and functioning as they make their way to the starting location.
 This allows the administrative team to verify all participants or identify any issues during travel.